microsoft/typescript-tslint-plugin/README.md

 - cd to the `dev` folder
 - `code .`

-To debug the tslint-language-service plugin press `F5`.
+To debug the plugin press `F5`.
 The `dev` workspace has a launch configuration that attaches through port 5859 to the language server.

 # Credits